martin-sucha/zipserve/README.md

 Package zipserve implements serving virtual zip archives over HTTP, with support for range queries and resumable downloads.
 Zipserve keeps only the archive headers in memory (similar to archive/zip when streaming).
-The actual file data is fetched on demand from user-provided ReaderAt, so the file data can be fetched from a remote location.
+Zipserve fetches file data on demand from user-provided `io.ReaderAt` or `zipserve.ReaderAt`, so the file data can be fetched from a remote location.
+`zipserve.ReaderAt` supports passing request context to the backing store.

-Zipserve needs to know CRC32 of the uncompressed data, compressed and uncompressed size of files in advance, which must be supplied by the user.
+The user has to provide CRC32 of the uncompressed data, compressed and uncompressed size of files in advance.
+These can be computed for example during file uploads.

 Differences to archive/zip
 --------------------------